 After all, computers range in price from a few hundred dollars to tens of thousands.
 If you walk into a store with up to $1000 to spend, though, then you can walk straight past any models that fall too far above or below that price range.
-Instead, you can focus on select computers with an appropriate price tag.
+Instead, you can focus on selecting computers with an appropriate price tag.

 One thing worth adding is that it’s often worth treating this purchase as an investment.

 As always, you tend to get what you pay for in the world of computers!
-Spending more than you might wish to will often deliver a better end-result in terms of speed, longevity, and overall performance.
+Spending more than you might wish to will often deliver a better end result in terms of speed, longevity, and overall performance.
 You’re more likely to avoid expensive repairs and replacements in the future as a result.